 9. IT’S GO TIME – Be organized, focused, disciplined, hustle, and work hard.
 Win the day.

 10. BE REMARKABLE – Deliver 5 Star work by consistently being calm, courteous, sincere, honest, and reliable every day, not only for yourself but for others.

 11. LOOK GOOD; PLAY GOOD – Take pride in your professional appearance, behavior, language, and work product.
 If wearing a blazer is your thing, or if it is wearing a nice sweatshirt, if it makes you feel good, then use that as the power to perform your best.
 It’s like how Michael Jordan was better as number 23 than 45.

 12. WE, NOT ME – We put the team’s interests before anything else.
 The success of others is your success and vice versa.
 Everyone is equal, and no one is better than anyone else on a team because you are all linked together.
 The strongest link in the chain is only as strong as the weakest link.

 I think all of those 12 things reflect the leadership of David Hasselhoff in Baywatch.
 Maybe I should be more like Mitch.
 What do you think?

-If you want to support my writing to create more content, you can make a donation to my Venmo.
+If you want to support my writing career, you can make a donation to my Venmo (username: David-Zosel).